BVService/wps/generic/README.md

 model.fluidx
 ===============

 Model.fluidx is a configuration file for the modeling performed with the OpenFLUID software.
-The file contains a list of simulators that can be activated or deactivated by adding 1 or 0 to "Enable".
+The file contains a list of simulators that can be activated  by inserver.py by replacing `enable = "0"` to `enable = "1"`.
+Here is an excerpt:
 Here is an extract :
 ```
 <simulator ID="water.surf.max-outflow-su" enabled="1">